 The Web Services specification is provided in three parts.
 The first part will be in Volumes 2a, 2b and 2c, where a separate subsection shall be added for each affected IHE transaction at the end of the “Message Semantics” section.
 This subsection shall detail the types and message parts of the WSDL.
 The actor-specific constraints against the IHE Web Services Requirements specified above shall be added at the end of each “Expected Actions” section.

-The second, informative part of the specification shall be on the IHE see ITI TF-2x: Appendix W), which shall contain a complete WSDL (Web Services Description Language) description of the web service, which aggregates the snippets from Volumes 2a, 2b and 2c described above.
+The second, informative part of the specification is online: see Appendix W which contains a complete WSDL (Web Services Description Language) description of the web service, which aggregates the snippets from Volumes 2a, 2b and 2c described above.
 There will be one WSDL contract per actor per profile.
 Each transaction is represented by a port type, where the operations names and message names follow the requirements specified in Section V.3.2.1.1.
 The complete WSDL is for reference purposes for implementers.

 V.5 Synchronous and Asynchronous Web Services Exchange